Learning Trajectory-Word Alignments for Video-Language Tasks: Introduction

-\begin{itemize} \item We propose a novel perspective to consider the videos that the videos are composed of moving object trajectories, which may inspire the researchers to build more advanced VDL-BERTs. \item We propose a simple while effective \textbf{T2W} attention to learn \textbf{T}rajectory-to-\textbf{W}ord alignments that extends the object-word alignment in the image case, which is achieved by patch-word alignment, to the video case. \item We propose the fine-grained contrastive loss in VDL-BERT to exploit more local details to pull close the video and word embeddings. \item We achieve SOTA scores under the condition of using the same amount of training data.
+\begin{itemize} \item We propose a novel perspective to consider the videos that are composed of moving object trajectories, which may inspire the researchers to build more advanced VDL-BERTs. \item We propose a simple while effective \textbf{T2W} attention to learn \textbf{T}rajectory-to-\textbf{W}ord alignments. \item We propose a novel hierarchical frame-selector (\textbf{HFS}) in TW-BERT during fine-tuning to capture the varying graininess of the trajectory while not largely increasing the training burdens. \item We achieve SOTA performances compared with other VDL-BERTs trained by the same amount of data.

 \end{itemize}